Carlovan/graphicalgs/README.md

 Functions defined inside this API

 `drawArray(screen, array, color, horizontal, highlight, hlcolors, swap, swap_time)`
 >This function calculates size to fit the surface and draws the array as an histogram with the specified color.
 You can specify some elements to highlight and also animate the swap of two elements.
+Return the *list* of the rectangles to be updated on the screen (using *pygame.display.update()*).

 >**Arguments:**
 >+ *screen*: it's a *pygame.Surface* object, the surface where the array will be drawn on